fymous/AssetManagement/README.md

 # AssetManagement
-rest api based application which lets you add new shops and fetch nearby shops based on location of customer
+Rest api based application which lets you add new shops and fetch nearby shops based on location of customer

 APIs
 1. Add a shop (POST)